kubernetes/website/content/en/docs/setup/independent/high-availability.md

 ## {{< tabs name="lb_mode" >}}
 {{% tab name="Choose one..." %}}
-Please select one of the tabs to see installation instructions for the respective way to run etcd.
+Please select one of the tabs to see installation instructions for the respective way to set up a virtual IP.
 {{% /tab %}}
 {{% tab name="Cloud" %}}
 Some examples of cloud provider solutions are: